 - API Gateway – consider API gateway as your application router.
 With API gateway you can trigger Lambda events based upon a URL request.

-- Lambdas (FaaS) – Lets you write functions written in C#, Python, Java and Node.js.
-The good thing about Lamdas is that they are designed to handle millions of requests and are extremely cost-effective.
+- Lambdas (FaaS) – Lets you write functions written in C#, Python, Java, Node.js, Go and Rust.
+The good thing about Lambdas is that they are designed to handle millions of requests and are extremely cost-effective.
 A million request fees total just $ 0.0124.
-Lambda functions can be trigged from multiple sources such as data created in DynomoDB or files uploaded to S3 and many sources.
+Lambda functions can be triggered from multiple sources such as data created in DynomoDB or files uploaded to S3 and many sources.

 - Cognito: With AWS Cognito you could manage user registration or sign in regardless of the amount of traffic.
 Cognito also provides authentication with other services, for example: Facebook, Twitter, Google and more.